matthew-trump/immersive-canvas-testing-tool/README.md

 # Interactive Canvas Testing Tool

-This is a monorepository containing the components of a distributed testing framework for Google [Interactive Canvas](https://developers.google.com/actions/interactivecanvas/) application, based one I developed during a recent Immersive Canvas project, and which was found very useful in speeding up the development and deployment of both Immersive Canvas and Simple Response applications for Google Assistant.
+This is a monorepository containing the components (as submodules0 of a testing framework for Google [Interactive Canvas](https://developers.google.com/actions/interactivecanvas/) applications.
+The testing framework (which has two main pieces, a front-end and a middleware server) is one I developed during a recent project.
+The framework was found very useful in speeding up the development and deployment of both Interactive Canvas and Simple Response applications for Google Assistant (in general a given application will have both types of responses generated from the same backend).

-The two major components of the testing tool are submodules of this repository.
-One component is a Node Express app that can be run on localhost (or on Google App Engine) for testing.
-The other component is an Angular web app that can also be run on localhost, or any machine, where it can connect to the Node Express server for login and API purposes.
+The front-end component, called the Immersive Simulator is an Angular SPA web app that can be run on localhost, or any machine, such that it can connect to the middleware.
+The middleware component, called the Dialogflow Emulator, is a mock for the actual Dialogflow, with no AI-enabled features but providina mapping of queries to intents to enable the testing of all the features pertinent to both front-end and back-end use cases.

+Both components can be run on localhost, or in the cloud, for testing purposes.

 ## Application paradigm